Law students reach finals of international humanitarian law competition

 Thursday, 14 December 2017

 A team of three Oxford Brookes University students have reached the final round of the Jean-Pictet Competition - the largest international humanitarian law competition in the world.

-Ridwan Schnell, Giulia Borsa and Hope Flashman-Wells are all studying for the LLM (Master of Laws) in International Human Rights Law, and will travel to Macedonia in March 2018 for the finals.
+Ridwan Schnell, Giulia Borsa and Hope Flashman-Wells are all studying for the LLM (Master of Laws) in Human Rights Law, and will travel to Macedonia in March 2018 for the finals.

 The Jean-Pictet Competition is a mooting event for students involving 48 selected teams from around the world.
 Mooting is the traditional method through which law students are introduced to practical experiences of courtroom advocacy.